timproctor/timproctor.github.io/_posts/2015-03-27-poodr-by-sandi-metz-chapter-three.markdown

 end
 {% endhighlight %}

-The above method now depends on <span class="other-font">Gear</span> responding to <span class="other-font">wheel</span> and on <span class="other-font">wheel</span> responding to *diameter*.
+The above method now depends on <span class="other-font">Gear</span> responding to *wheel* and on *wheel* responding to *diameter*.
 You can reduce your chance of being forced to make a change to *gear_inches* by removing the external dependency and encapsulating it in a method of its own, as in the example below:

 {% highlight ruby %}
 def gear_inches